sebhildebrandt/systeminformation/README.md

 ## Node.js ✅, Bun ✅ and Deno ✅

 I tested this library with Node.js, Bun and Deno (V2.x) with no issues.
-There is currently only one problem on Denos side: os.freemem() pollyfill is currently not correct (version 2.1.4) but there is already a fix (not yet published).
+There was only one problem on Denos side in version <= 2.1.4: os.freemem() pollyfill was not correct but this is now fixed with Deno >= 2.1.5.

 **Attention**: This library is supposed to be used as a backend/server-side library and **will definitely not work within a browser**.